 This course provides a general overview of a host's defense mechanisms, including immune and inflammatory responses, and describes the pathogenic interactions between humans and different types of microbes with an emphasis on bacterial systems.
 Prerequisites: BIOL 201, 204, 315.
-Three credits and tutorial.
-Not offered 2006-2007.
+Three credits and lab.